The Poisson bracket invariant on surfaces: Introduction and results

 It has been established that there exists a constant $0 < c(n) \le 1$ (depending only on the dimension $\mathrm{dim} \, M = 2n$) such that for any positive collection,

 The upper bound is a straightforward application of the triangle inequality.
-The lower bound was first established in dimension $2$ in \cite{BT}, and the full result is established in \cite{BLT}.
-In order to find lower bounds on $pb(\F)$, it is therefore sufficient (and necessary) to find lower bounds on $\|P_{\F}\|$, which would in turn follow from lower bounds on the $L^1$-norm of $P_{\F}$.
+The lower bound was first established in dimension $2$ in \cite{BT}, then in every dimension in \cite{BLT} and was greatly improved in \cite{GlT}.
+Therefore, the problem of finding lower bounds on $pb(\F)$ is equivalent to that of finding lower bounds on $\|P_{\F}\|$.
+Of course, lower bounds on the $L^{\infty}$-norm of $P_{\F}$ follow from lower bounds on its $L^1$-norm of $P_{\F}$; As in \cite{BLT}, we are going to establish lower bounds on $\|P_{\F}\|_{L^1}$.
+We shall see that this approach is essentially optimal in dimension two, in the sense that lower bounds on $\|P_{\F}\|_{L^1}$ conversely follow from lower bounds on $\|P_{\F}\|$ (see \Cref{Linfty_Lone}).